FrancisBanville/ms_interpreting_probabilities/README.md

 as discrete dimensions aligns with the common sampling methods of ecological networks and provides probabilities of interactions, which can be obtained by integrating probability densities over space and time.
-We can quantify both an area $A$ and a duration $t$, which can be readily used in spatiotemporal analyses of ecological networks.
-When studying network-area relationships [NAR,
+We can quantify both an area $A$ and a duration $t$, which can readily be used in spatiotemporal analyses of ecological networks (Box 1).
-@Galiana2018Spatiala], we anticipate that local probabilities of interactions scale positively with area and duration because taxa have more opportunities to interact as these dimensions expand.

 ### Co-occurrence